maehr/awesome-digital-history/README.md

 - [programminghistorian.org/](https://programminghistorian.org/) - We publish novice-friendly, peer-reviewed tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate research and teaching.
 - [crdh.rrchnm.org/](http://crdh.rrchnm.org/) - Current Research in Digital History is an annual open-access, peer-reviewed publication of the Roy Rosenzweig Center for History and New Media at George Mason University.

-## Encyclopaedias

-- [hls-dhs-dss.ch/](https://hls-dhs-dss.ch/) - The Historical Dictionary of Switzerland (HLS) is a scientifically compiled, networked, up-to-date and multimedia specialist dictionary on Swiss history.
-- [histhub.ch/](https://histhub.ch/) - The platform manages standard data on Swiss history on the one hand and develops digital tools for networking databases on the other.
-- [industriekultur.ch/](https://industriekultur.ch/) - Industriekultur Schweiz makes the most important witnesses of Switzerland's industrial past visible and records them in a national online inventory.
-- [plato.stanford.edu/](https://plato.stanford.edu/) - The Stanford Encyclopedia of Philosophy organizes scholars from around the world in philosophy and related disciplines to create and maintain an up-to-date reference work.

 ## Primary Sources